xaxys/bubbler/README.md

 - `c`: C language, output one `.bb.h` file and one `.bb.c` file for each `.bb` file.
   - With `-single`: Output one file that includes all definitions for all `.bb` files.
 The output file name (including the extension) is determined by the `-o` option.
   - With `-minimal`: No generation of getter/setter methods for fields.

+- `csharp`: C# language, output one `.cs` file for each structure defined in each `.bb` file.
+  - With `-single`: Output one file that includes all definitions for all `.bb` files.
+The output file name (including the extension) is determined by the `-o` option.

 - `commonjs`: CommonJS module, output one `.bb.js` file for each `.bb` file.
 (Please note that `BigInt` is used for `int64` and `uint64` fields, which is not supported in some environments.)
   - With `-single`: Output one file that includes all definitions for all `.bb` files.
 The output file name (including the extension) is determined by the `-o` option.